 Most of the time, but not always, arbitration is less expensive than litigation, particularly in light of the finality of awards (discussed below).
 The predominant driving factor in cost is legal fees, which, when taken out, leaves the significant expenditure with the costs of the tribunal’s fees, the administrative costs of the institution if not ad hoc, and the costs of any experts.
-The fact of the matter is arbitration can be as cheap or as expensive as one makes it.
-For instance, online dispute resolution allows the dispute to be settled remotely, replacing travel costs of the parties or their legal representatives, witnesses and tribunal members flying out for any hearings, with the cost of an internet connection and the cost of a virtual hearing service provider.
+The fact of the matter is that arbitration can be as cheap or as expensive as one makes it.
+For instance, online dispute resolution allows the dispute to be settled remotely, replacing travel costs for the parties or their legal representatives, witnesses and tribunal members to attend any hearings, with the cost of an internet connection and the cost of a virtual hearing service provider.

-This is indeed a major advantage of arbitration over litigation where normally, and although now e-appearance is accepted in some court cases, some extent of travel is still required, thereby impacting costs.
+This is a major advantage of arbitration over litigation where normally, and although e-appearance is now accepted in some court cases, some extent of travel is still required, thereby affecting costs.

 Arbitration costs were historically also a predominant factor in the perception of the inaccessibility of arbitration to small technology businesses.
-Recent amendments to the arbitral rules of WIPO and the ICC rules offer SMEs a streamlined and more cost effective way to seek arbitration as their means of dispute resolution.
+Recent amendments to the arbitral rules of the World Intellectual Property Organization (WIPO) and the ICC offer small and medium-sized enterprises (SMEs) a streamlined and more cost-effective way to seek arbitration as their means of dispute resolution.

-Effective as of 1 July 2021, the updated WIPO Mediation, Arbitration and Expert Determination Rules provide for a 25 per cent reduction on the WIPO ADR Centre’s fees that applies if one or both parties to a dispute is an SME with up to 250 employees.
+Effective as of 1 July 2021, the updated WIPO Mediation Rules, Arbitration Rules, Expedited Arbitration Rules and Expert Determination Rules provide for a 25 per cent reduction on the WIPO Arbitration and Mediation Centre’s fees that apply if one or both parties to a dispute is an SME with up to 250 employees.

 As with the 2017 Rules, the 2021 ICC Rules include updated EPP.
-The EPP also offers an expedited streamlined procedure with reduced time and cost implications.
+This also offers an expedited streamlined procedure with reduced time and cost implications.

 Another benefit of arbitration over litigation is the finality of arbitral awards.
-There are generally very limited grounds on which an arbitral award may be set-aside or challenged (i.e., appealed): an arbitral award cannot be appealed on the basis of merit.
-That gives finality to the arbitration that is not available with court judgments, which are often open to two-tier appeals on procedural or substantive grounds, where appeals often stretch for years.
+There are generally very limited grounds on which an arbitral award may be set aside or challenged (i.e., appealed): an arbitral award cannot be appealed on the basis of merit.
+That gives finality to the arbitration that is not available with court judgments, which are often open to two-tier appeals on procedural or substantive grounds, with appeals often stretching for years.
 This is also a significant factor as to why arbitration is a speedier mechanism for final dispute resolution than litigation.

-While this may be a significant benefit if you find the arbitration award favourable, it may be worrisome to some parties who may likely face a dispute connected with new and unregulated subject matters or sectors; in such circumstances, the underlying decisions may be made based on the legal framework in place at the time of the dispute, which may not necessarily be suited to the extent to which the technology or issues in question have advanced.
+Although this may be a significant benefit if an arbitration award is deemed favourable, it may be worrisome to some parties who may face a dispute connected with new and unregulated subject matters or sectors; in such circumstances, the underlying decisions may be made based on the legal framework in place at the time of the dispute, which may not necessarily be suited to the extent to which the technology or issues in question have advanced.
 However, this would also be true of national courts’ judgment in respect of the same issue, except added to that would be the perceived risk of any national policy bias or non-neutrality.
-As such arbitration would appear to be the more attractive option, limited appeal rights notwithstanding.
+As such, arbitration would appear to be the more attractive option, limited appeal rights notwithstanding.

-With the growth of new technologies such as the blockchain and virtual reality, these traditional concepts will soon be considered outdated definitions, unfit for extension onto the new and constantly evolving legal spheres.
+With the growth of new technologies such as the blockchain and virtual reality, these traditional concepts will soon be considered outdated definitions, unfit for extension into the new and constantly evolving legal spheres.